FunkFeuer/common-node-db/README.rst

   * an account for the web app that can create databases and tables

-- git
+- git, unless the Funkfeuer application, common node database, and tapyr are all installed via Debian packages or with ``pip install``.

-- Python (2.7 or 3.5)
+- Python (2.7 or 3.5+)

-  * `rsclib` is not Python 3 compatible, all other code is

 - Python packages